three014/three014/README.md

 This is where I'll be sharing some of my coding projects throughout my journey to improve my technical skills.

 ## About Me
-I am a senior at The University of Texas at San Antonio.
-I mainly use C and Rust, but I've been leaning into Rust more recently.
-In my free time I like to play the drumset and spend time with my family.
+I have a BSCS from The University of Texas at San Antonio.
+My interests are in systems and networks, but for now I have a vested interest in USB device development.
+In my free time I drum and spend time with my fiance.

 <!---
 three014/three014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.